OSB-codes/DL_drug_repurposing/README.md

 # DL-based Drug Repurposing Framework

-This repository contains code and configuration to run a deep learning (DL)–based framework for **cell type–specific drug repurposing**, originally applied to Leigh syndrome using single-cell and bulk transcriptomic data.
+This repository contains code and configuration to run a deep learning (DL)–based framework for cell type–specific drug repurposing, originally applied to Leigh syndrome using single-cell and bulk transcriptomic data.

 ---